 Mark Chapleau is responsible for reviewing state regulations, drafting program disclosure materials, and monitoring legal and regulatory developments, including litigation developments relating to tax-advantaged investment plans, including 529 plans, ABLE plans, and state-run investment plans.
-In addition to working closely with AKF Consulting, he is a Member at Weston Patrick, PA in Boston, Massachusetts.
-Mr. Chapleau is one of the nation’s foremost authorities on the legal and business issues involved with 529 college savings plans and 529A ABLE plans.
+In addition to working closely with AKF Consulting, he is the founder and owner of Chapleau Law Group in Boston, Massachusetts.
+Mr. Chapleau is a recognized expert in the field of Section 529 college savings plans and 529A disability savings plans.

 Mr. Chapleau provides consulting, counseling, representation, and training services to 529 and 529A program managers, state agencies, non-profits, law firms, and individuals on a wide range of matters.
 His goal is to make the laws and regulations surrounding tax-advantaged college savings and disability plans understandable so that stakeholders may take full advantage of these powerful financial tools.

-Mr. Chapleau has advised clients for the last 14 years in connection with more than 34 separate 529 and ABLE Plans sponsored by 20 states.
-Mr. Chapleau is an active member of the Legal and Regulatory Affairs Committees of the College Savings Foundation and the College Savings Plan Network, which both educate the public on college savings plans and ABLE Plans.
-In addition, Mark is a frequent speaker on, and moderator of, panel discussions at college savings and disability savings plan conferences.
+Mr. Chapleau has advised clients for the last 18 years in connection with more than 50 State-run Investment Plans across 27 states.
+Mr. Chapleau is an active member of the Legal and Regulatory Affairs Committees of the CSF and the CSPN, which both educate the public on college savings plans and ABLE Plans.
+In addition, Mark is a frequent speaker on, and moderator of, panel discussions at college savings and ABLE program conferences.